Skip to main content

 • No extra fees

-• Transaction fees charged in lump monthly sums
+• Transaction fees are charged in lump monthly sums

-Below is a GIF showing how easy it is to choose a theme for your new website (ready-made with all the pages you’ll need) in just one click.
-From there, it’s simply a matter of uploading your own pictures and editing the copy:
+Below is a GIF showing how easy it is to choose a theme for your new website (ready-made with all the pages you’ll need) in just one click:

 Nonprofit Website Builder